 Globalization, Social Justice & the City

 Critically analyzes policy frameworks, political discourses, and development practices that seek to foster “urban sustainability.”
 Students will use theory and empirical research from urban planning, geography, and related fields to address questions of sustainability in the urban environment.
 The course looks at historical and contemporary initiatives that promote urban sustainability while critically assessing how these projects have emerged and who they serve.
-The course will consider a variety of logics of sustainability, critically assessing the role of key actors and impacts.

 Urban Public Finance and Fiscal Management

 This course examines the various public financial management techniques used by all levels of government, with an emphasis on understanding local governmental budgets and budgeting; capital budgeting; cash and debt management; accounting; and auditing.
 The course connects theories of urban fiscal management with the political and policy questions that shape and impact everyday budgeting and financial decisions.

 This seminar provides a framework for understanding urban and regional planning in the U.S., as well as prominent theories of urban planning and current practice.
 The course is intended for those students considering a career in urban and regional planning, or who anticipate working with planning policies and institutions in pursuit of other policy objectives.
 The course covers a range of planning challenges; these may include transportation, regional growth, urban density and other concerns.